 Durham Region is home to a wide range of unique arts and craft stores, specialty boutiques and shopping malls.
-Consider cruising one of our picturesque downtown shopping areas in Bowmanville, Port Perry or Uxbridge, or visit our large-scale shopping malls, the Pickering Town Centre or the Oshawa Centre.
-Head out to the country and spend the day exploring our antique shops, local artisans and farm or flea markets.
+Consider cruising one of our picturesque downtown shopping areas in Bowmanville, Port Perry or Uxbridge, or visit our large-scale shopping malls, the Pickering Town like Penney & Co.

-Downtown Whitby is a designer's paradise with incredible specialty stores like Penney & Co.
 Founded in 2012, and self proclaimed "the little local decorating store that could."
 You can expect to find everything for your home from large-scale upholstery, dining tables and bedroom suites to accessories, gorgeous cushions, gifts and more!
 Penney & Co. is a full-service lifestyle shopping experience where you'll find inspirational ideas and unique goodies to fill your home with beauty.